allinbits/labs/projects/gnoland/gno.land/p/metamodel000/README.md

 # metamodel

-A model library for GnoLand, providing a framework for defining and using Petri-nets.
+> A metamodel is a model that defines the structure, rules, and constraints of other models — essentially, a model of models.
+> It provides the schema or blueprint for how valid models should be constructed.

+This GnoLand Library provides a framework for modeling with [Petri-net](https://en.wikipedia.org/wiki/Petri_net) style models.

 ## Overview